Find a Lawyer

 Court held that a child is not automatically eligible for asylum because the child’s parent was forcibly sterilized. (

 CA9 Claims Jurisdiction to Examine Circumstances Causing Late Filing of Asylum Claim When IJ & BIA Fail to Do So

-The Court found that the IJ and BIA had failed to address Petitioner’s argument that his failure to file within one year was due to extraordinary circumstances remanded.
-The Court also overturned the IJ’s ruling that Petitioner was targeted for purely personal reasons, holding the ruling was not supported by substantial evidence. (
+CA9 found that the IJ and BIA had failed to address Petitioner’s argument that his failure to file within one year was due to extraordinary circumstances remanded.
+It also overturned the IJ’s ruling that Petitioner was targeted for purely personal reasons. (

 Sagaydak v.
 Gonzales

 CA9 Reverses CAT Denial and Reiterates Test for Determining “Acquiescence” of a Public Official

 test of acquiescence and reiterated that the test in CA9 is that Petitioners “need only prove that the government is aware of the third party’s tortuous conduct and does nothing to intervene to prevent it” for CAT claims. (

 (8 KB - 6/3/2005)

 Notice from the 9th Circuit Court of Appeals to district courts within the circuit, providing instructions on transfers of cases in the aftermath of the Real ID Act of 2005.